 LISS DTP Summer Symposium 2025

-The Third Annual LISS DTP Summer Research Symposium, will be held on 30th May 2025 at King’s College London (Strand Campus).
+The Third Annual LISS DTP Summer Research Symposium, was held on 30th May 2025 at King’s College London (Strand Campus).

 Here is the Booklet of the days events!